I am a former sports editor and currently serve as a historian with the Society of American Baseball Research and manage a valet operation.

 Born in Agua Priet, Sid Monge was a solid reliever for 10 seasons (1975–84).
 Monge finished his career at 49–40 with 56 saves.
 He is a member of the Mexican Professional Baseball Hall of Fame, and was an All-Star in 1979.

 Roberto Osuna became a closer as a rookie and developed into one of the top finishers in Major League Baseball.
-Through his first six seasons, Osuna has 155 saves with a 2.74 ERA.
+Through six seasons, Osuna had 155 saves with a 2.74 ERA.
 He was an All-Star in 2017.
+Osuna signed with the Mexican League for the 2021 season.

 While never a superstar, Armando Reynoso provided solid pitching throughout a 12-year career.
 He was the ace of the inaugural Colorado Rockies in 1993, and recorded a career mark of 68–62 with a 4.74 ERA.
 He was inducted into the Mexican Professional Baseball Hall of Fame in 2010.